 University electronic mail services may, subject to the foregoing, be used for incidental personal purposes provided such use does not interfere with University operation of information technologies including electronic mail services, burden the University with incremental costs, or interfere with the user's employment or other obligations to the University.

 Electronic mail may constitute a public record like other documents subject to disclosure under the Kansas Open Records Act or other laws, or as a result of litigation.
 However, prior to such disclosure, the University evaluates all requests for information submitted by the public for compliance with the provisions of the Act or other applicable law.
-In addition, electronic mail may constitute University records subject to the University's Retention of Records Policy (PPM, Chapter 3090).
-As such, they may need to be retained for longer than an e-mail system is capable of retaining them.
-It is the responsibility of the sender/recipient to determine if a particular e-mail message constitutes a university record.
+In addition, electronic mail may constitute University records subject to the University's Retention of Records Policy.
+As such, they may need to be retained for longer than an email system is capable of retaining them.
+It is the responsibility of the sender/recipient to determine if a particular email message constitutes a university record.

 Incidental personal electronic mail which is not subject to the Retention of Records Policy may be destroyed at the user's discretion.

-E-mail is considered a formal communication by the University with faculty, staff and students.
-Faculty, staff and students are expected to check their e-mail on a frequent and consistent basis in order to stay current with University and/or faculty-student related communications.
-For more information regarding official correspondence see the policy on Official Electronic Correspondence with Faculty, Staff and Students at http://www.ksu.edu/policies/ppm/3400/3460.html.
+Email is considered a formal communication by the University with faculty, staff and students.
+Faculty, staff and students are expected to check their email on a frequent and consistent basis in order to stay current with University and/or faculty-student related communications.
+For more information regarding official correspondence see K-State's Official Electronic Correspondence with Faculty, Staff and Students Policy.

 Violations of University policies governing the use of University electronic mail services may result in restriction of access to University information technology resources in addition to any disciplinary action that may be applicable under other University policies, guidelines or implementing procedures, up to and including dismissal.

-In January of each year the Vice Provost for Academic Services and Technology will report to the Faculty Senate regarding cases dealt with that year.
+In January of each year the Chief Information Officer will report to the Faculty Senate regarding cases dealt with that year.
 For privacy purposes all names will be omitted.

 Kansas Statutes Annotated (K.S.A.)
 25-4169a.
-Use of public funds, vehicles, machinery, equipment and supplies and time of certain officers and employees to influence nomination or election of candidate prohibited; exceptions; misdemeanor.
+Use of public funds, vehicles, machinery, equipment and supplies and time of certain officers and employees to influence nomination or election of candidate prohibited; exceptions; distribution of political material in public buildings, limitations on; misdemeanor.

-(a) No officer or employee of the State of Kansas, any county, any unified school district having 35,000 or more pupils regularly enrolled, any city of the first class or the board of public utilities of the city of Kansas City, Kansas, shall use or authorize the use of public funds or public vehicles, machinery, equipment or supplies of any such governmental agency or the time of any officer or employee of any such governmental agency, for which the officer or employee is compensated by such governmental agency, to expressly advocate the nomination, election or defeat of a clearly identified candidate to state office or local office.
-The provisions of this section prohibiting the use of time of any officer or employee for such purposes shall not apply to an incumbent officer campaigning for nomination or reelection to a succeeding term to such office or to members of the personal staff of any elected officer.
+- No officer or employee of the state of Kansas, or any municipality, shall use or authorize the use of public funds or public vehicles, machinery, equipment or supplies of any such governmental agency or the time of any officer or employee of any such governmental agency, for which the officer or employee is compensated by such governmental agency, to expressly advocate the nomination, election or defeat of a clearly identified candidate to state office or local office.
+The provisions of this section prohibiting the use of time of any officer or employee for such purposes shall not apply to an incumbent officer campaigning for nomination or reelection to a succeeding term to such office or to mem